 This easy and healthy Indian curry is a breeze to make.
-It's spicy and one-pot and it's packed with veggies and good protein from vegan meat mince of "keema" (you can sub with lentils).
+It's spicy and one-pot and it's packed with veggies and good protein from vegan meat mince or "keema" (you can sub with lentils).
 It takes under 30 minutes from scratch, which also makes it a perfect fit for a weeknight.
-Serve it with rice, naan or roti.
+Serve it with basmati rice, vegan naan or roti.

 Curries like these which are spicy, tasty and packed with nutrition are my go-to meals for weeknight dinners.
 They are certain to please everyone, and they give me an opportunity to use up all those veggies hanging out in the refrigerator before I have to send them into the compost pile.

 If you love eating Indian food but are intimidated by the idea of cooking it, you should try this recipe for sure.
 It's beginner-level easy, and it'll leave you excited about trying out more Indian style recipes.
 And what an adventure that'll be!

-I called it an "Indian curry" although there really is nothing like that, because I wan't being loyal to any single one of the many Indian cuisines when I made this.
+I called it an "Indian curry" although there really is nothing like that, because I wasn't being loyal to any single one of the many Indian cuisines when I made this.
 But if I had to, I'd put it in the north Indian bracket because of the spices I used.

 The complexity in this recipe comes from a spice mix that's called kitchen king masala, which I buy online or pick up at the Indian grocery store.
 If you can't source it, use garam masala.
 Do let me know if you love this recipe.
 And if you love vegan meat in curry sauces, be sure to try this pumpkin curry recipe!